henrywu2019/BentoML/docs/source/deployment/aws_ec2.rst

 AWS EC2 deployment and management with Kappa
 -------------------------------------------------

-This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`:
+This guide uses the IrisClassifier MyModel from the :doc:`Quick start guide <../quickstart>`:

 .. code-block:: bash